abus-aikorea/kara-audio/docs/README.eng.md

 ```

 ### step 2.
 How to install and run

+0. Before installation
+   - Run Windows Update to update the system to the latest status.
+   - Update the NVIDIA Graphic Driver to the latest status.

 1. Run `configure.bat`
      * Install ffmpeg and CUDA (if using an NVIDIA GPU) and the Windows SDK on Windows.
      * Installation requires an Internet connection and may take more than an hour depending on your computer specifications.